netorcai/hexabomb/docs/clients.rst

 naive bots implementations are provided in several languages.
 All the bots should be very similar in design.

-- Use the netorcai client library of the target language.
+- Use the netorcai client library of the target language (see :ref:`installation`).
 - Parse hexabomb game-dependent content in a dedicated *module*, and provide data structures corresponding to hexabomb entities (characters, bombs...).
 - Provide a basic *main* file that reads and sends valid netorcai messages,